SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 A respirator mask is a prep that is potentially lifesaving, doesn’t cost a lot of money, and is oft-overlooked in the prepper world.
 Some folks like to invest in gas masks (which, of course, are irreplaceable during certain types of disasters) or they forget about respiration altogether.

 The importance of something that can help you breathe without sucking harmful particles or vapors into your lungs cannot be overstated.
-After all, in the prepper’s adage of 3, air comes first:
+After all, in the prepper’s rule of 3, air comes first:

 3 minutes without air